InsanulHamdi/happy-birthday/README.md

 3. **Deployment**

     To make your site online, you can enable GitHub Pages for the repository (Settings -> Pages).
-Alternatively, you can use [Netlify](https://www.netlify.com/).
+Alternatively, you can use [Netlify](https://www.vercel.com/)

-## 📝 Contributing
+## 📝 Contributill

 If you have any ideas to make it more interesting, please submit a pull request or create an issue for a feature request.